guilhermegules/sandbox/data-structures/typescript/README.md

 | Advanced removing with help from a hash table\*\* | O(log(n))      |
 | Naive contains                                    | O(n)           |
 | Contains check with help of a hash table\*\*      | O(1)           |

+### Turning Min PQ into Max PQ

+Problem: Often the standard library of most programming languages only provide a min PQ which sorts by smallest elements first.

+Since elements in a priority queue are comparable they implement some sort of comparable interface which we can simply negate to achieve a Max heap.